 Amy Eberlin, Quality Enhancement Specialist, QAA Scotland

-Amy joined QAA Scotland in January 2020 and supports the delivery of Enhancement Themes work, acting as a collaborative cluster liaison and leading sector-level activity on the digital divide, and Focus On projects.
-Amy is responsible for QAA Scotland’s current review and redesign of its resources and webpages.
+Amy joined QAA Scotland in January 2020 and supports the delivery of Enhancement Themes work, acting as a collaborative project liaison and leading sector-level activity on the digital divide, and Focus On projects.
+Amy is currently on maternity leave and will return in 2022.

 Clare Parks, Quality Enhancement Specialist, QAA Scotland